outdreamer/build-a-cure/docs/tasks/examples.md

         - after abstracting intentions as decision/function triggers:
           - apply bias as a truth filter to determine non-agent change/function triggers
           - this can work bc even components without agency respond to incentives bc of their common tie to physics
-            - example: bias has a core error structure of over-prioritizing locality, which can be converted into the concept of adjacence as a solution to the problem of 'minimizing cost', so truth filters can be formatted as 'low-cost or otherwise adjacent distortions'
+            - example: bias can have a core error structure like 'over-prioritizing locality', which can be converted into the concept of 'adjacence' as a core structure to use when solving the bias-causing problems of 'minimizing cost' or 'limited info', or when identifying structures that can be used as truth filters, which can be formatted as 'low-cost or otherwise adjacent distortions are likelier to be false info'
-          - bias also interacts with the concept of randomness & randomness can explain false info signals, which connects to problem-solving intent of identifying truth
+          - bias also interacts with the concept of randomness & randomness can explain false info signals, which connects to the problem-solving intent of identifying truth

     - queries to generate insight path to find useful structures to apply across systems, for an intent like 'truth filtering'